cluoma/bittyhttp/README.md

 # bittyhttp

-A simple threaded HTTP library and basic webserver for creating REST services.
+A threaded HTTP library and basic webserver for creating REST services in C.

 ## Examples

 In addition to simply serving files, `bittyhttp` also has several different handler types that the user can define.
 Check out `main.c` for even more examples.

+Handlers are matched in the order they are added.
+If two handlers would match the same uri path, then the handler added first will get the callback.

 ### Simple Handler